Erixcode/sway-madara/README.md

     .config/sway
     .config/wofi
     .config/rofi
-    .local/bin/  --> I use wofi for application launching also the fedora log works same, for custom scripts like fzfind or fzps including my fzbmark.py I use rofi, you can Add any scripts there for sway and waybar we need to download and compile mpvpaper: https://github.com/GhostNaN/mpvpaper check deepseek session for package dependencies
+    .local/bin/  --> I use wofi for application launching also the fedora logo works same, for custom scripts like fzfind or fzps including my fzbmark.py I use rofi, you can Add any scripts there for sway and waybar we need to download and compile mpvpaper: https://github.com/GhostNaN/mpvpaper check deepseek session for package dependencies